rancher/docs/content/rancher/v2.x/en/installation/options/single-node-install-external-lb/_index.md

 ---
-title: Docker Install with External Load Balancer
+title: Docker Install with TLS Termination at Layer-7 NGINX Load Balancer
 weight: 252
 aliases:
   - /rancher/v2.x/en/installation/single-node/single-node-install-external-lb/
+  - /rancher/v2.x/en/installation/other-installation-methods/single-node-docker/single-node-install-external-lb
 ---

 For development and testing environments that have a special requirement to terminate TLS/SSL at a load balancer instead of your Rancher Server container, deploy Rancher and configure a load balancer to work with it conjunction.

+A layer-7 load balancer can be beneficial if you want to centralize your TLS termination in your infrastructure.
+Layer-7 load balancing also offers the capability for your load balancer to make decisions based on HTTP attributes such as cookies, etc. that a layer-4 load balancer is not able to concern itself with.

-This install procedure walks you through deployment of Rancher using a single container, and then provides a sample configuration for a layer 7 Nginx load balancer.
+This install procedure walks you through deployment of Rancher using a single container, and then provides a sample configuration for a layer-7 NGINX load balancer.

 > **Want to skip the external load balancer?**
 > See [Docker Installation]({{<baseurl>}}/rancher/v2.x/en/installation/single-node) instead.